Interstate Batteries® Continues Its Efforts to Champion Automotive Technicians, Joins Forces with Universal Technical Institute Among Others

 “It’s important that we nurture our existing students as well as those who show interest in becoming an automotive technician,” said John Dodson, vice president of business alliances, UTI.
 “While TechForce Foundation focuses on those in the early stages of exploring future career paths, UTI develops and trains students to prepare them for the workforce.
 And now with Interstate serving as a preferred vendor and industry partner, our students will have even more access to innovative tools and resources, which give them more confidence and support toward successful careers.”

 Interstate is entering its second year as a main sponsor of TechForce Foundation’s FutureTech Success® campaign, which informs parents and influencers of the career potential in the transportation industry.
-As a partner with TechForce, Interstate’s Gray also serves on its National Board of Directors and its FutureTech National Leadership Cabinet that helps bring visibility to the industry and the career opportunities it provides.

 “Most don’t realize that auto technicians have high earning potential and job security,” said Jennifer Maher, executive director, TechForce Foundation.
 “Bringing on Interstate Batteries to help shed light on the benefits of pursuing this profession gives this cause so much more clout.
 We are excited to add this powerhouse to our list of partners and look forward to changing the industry for the better.”